ops-center/searchlight/CONTRIBUTING.md

 ## Design Docs

-If you want to know how Searchlight translates Alert TPRs into Icinga parlance, read the [design doc](docs/design/README.md).
+If you want to know how Searchlight translates Alert CRDs into Icinga parlance, read the [design doc](docs/design/README.md).

 ## Getting Help